apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 ```

-`GET /v1/namespaces/list`
+`GET /v1/namespaces`

-*List all namespaces, or all namespaces underneat a given namespace*
+*List all namespaces, or all namespaces underneath a given namespace*

 List namespaces underneath a given namespace